Best simple project management software in 2026

 Ora works well for teams who want a simple way to organize tasks, plan timelines, and stay on track.
 The interface is clean, and the setup is fast.
 You can switch between list, board, or timeline views depending on how your team prefers to work.

-Ora supports multiple projects at once, so it's useful for teams that handle different clients or departments.
+Ora works well for teams that manage several projects across different clients or departments.
 Features like task assignments, time tracking, and checklists keep the focus on daily execution.
-Built-in templates help you get started quickly, and the system is easy to maintain over time without much setup.
+Built-in templates help teams get started quickly, and the system stays easy to maintain over time.

 "Moving a personal project regardless of scope and size is very easy.
 For teams: - I've easily used some of the collaboration features and splitting some tasks was pretty rewarding. - I've never had the opportunity to suggest Ora as a PM tool for the teams where I've worked simply because the expensive licenses for the famous enterprise solutions were already bought.
 On occasion, I'd always suggest Ora."